-I’m not going to lie, it’s difficult making new friends.
+I’m not going to lie, making new friends is difficult.
 I’ve never had much luck with that.
 In fact, it gets harder as I get older.

 Why old folks can’t make friends